 Wonton Pizza Cups

-The pizza cups in the recipe post are filled with sauce, cheese, and mini pepperoni, but you can use anything you want to top these pizza cups.
-Just be sure to stick with sauce and cheese or they won’t resemble pizza.
+Our pizza cups are filled with sauce, cheese, and mini pepperoni.
+But you can use anything you want to top these pizza cups, like sausage, mushrooms, fresh basil, etc. Just be sure to stick with sauce and cheese or they won’t resemble pizza.

 Jalapeño Popper Wonton Cups

 Jalapeño poppers are tasty, but not everyone wants a huge bite of a jalapeño.
-That’s fine.
-Instead of using the jalapeño as a base, this recipe uses wonton wrappers as the base.
-It’s then filled with cheese and jalapeños to give the flavors from a jalapeño popper.
+That where these come in.
+Instead of using the jalapeño as a base, use crispy wonton cups filled with cheese and jalapeños.

-These are — dare I even say it — more poppable than traditional jalapeño poppers, so definitely make a double batch when you make these.
+These are — dare I even say it — more poppable than traditional jalapeño poppers, so definitely make a large batch when you make these.

 Air Fryer Pizza Rolls

-Pizza Rolls are great, but they’re even better when you can whip up a batch easily when you’re in the mood for them.
+Pizza Rolls are great, but they’re even better when you can whip up a batch easily at home.
 This version is really one of the most unique uses for wonton wrappers, in my opinion anyway.
 You use the wonton wrapper as the outside and then the pizza rolls are heated in the air fryer.

 Don’t let the air fryer part deter you from these pizza rolls, though.
-The post also talks about making these in the oven as well.
+The post also talks about making these on a baking sheet in the oven as well.

 Yaki-Udon (Udon Stir Fry)